LGBTQ Cutout heads graphic

 Overview Icon

-Do you have an interest in any aspect of gender and sexuality?
-Would you like to acquire an in-depth background knowledge relating to today’s societal debates and perspectives around gender and sexuality?
-If you are keen to learn about, to analyse and to understand SOGI matters in Irish, European and global contexts, then you will enjoy DCU’s MA in Gender and Sexuality Studies.
+Would you like to acquire an in-depth knowledge relating to today’s societal debates and perspectives around gender and sexuality?
+If you are keen to learn about, to understand and to analyse Sexual Orientation and Gender Identity (SOGI) matters in Irish, European and global contexts, then DCU’s MA in Gender and Sexuality Studies is for you.

-The MA in Gender and Sexuality Studies is a cross-disciplinary postgraduate programme drawing on the latest research in the fields of literary and cultural studies, communications, law and government, history, and philosophy to equip students with the tools and methods to interrogate the complex interrelations between various forms of oppression and discrimination relating to genders and sexualities, as well as opportunities for ownership and empowerment.
+The MA in Gender and Sexuality Studies is a cross-disciplinary postgraduate programme drawing on the latest research in the fields of literary and cultural studies, communications, politics, law, history, and philosophy.
+The programme interrogates both the complex interrelations between discrimination and oppression in the context of gender and sexuality and opportunities for ownership and empowerment.

-The programme is housed in the Faculty of Humanities and Social Sciences.
-Postgraduate students undertaking the MA are encouraged to actively participate in the sexuality-and-gender-related seminars, events and conferences which are organised under the aegis of EROSS@DCU and the DCU Institute for Research on Genders and Sexualities (IRGS).
+The programme is delivered collaboratively by a number of Schools across the Faculty of Humanities and Social Sciences.
+Postgraduate students undertaking the MA are encouraged and supported to actively participate in the sexuality-and-gender-studies-related seminars, events and conferences organised under the aegis of EROSS@DCU and the DCU Institute for Research on Genders and Sexualities (IRGS).

 DCU People